-Procedures and Tasks: Staff will create project update sheets for all FY 2018 and FY 2019 projects in the TwinCATS TIP.
+Procedures and Tasks: Staff will create project update sheets for all FY 2019 and FY 2020 projects in the TwinCATS TIP.
 These sheets will be used to solicit monthly updates from agencies with projects.
 This allows staff to keep the MPO committees informed on the status of all projects.
-Staff will monitor the remaining FY 2018 obligation authority from MDOT to keep the MPO committee informed so that obligation authority does not run out before all TwinCATS projects are obligated.
+Staff will monitor the remaining FY 2019 obligation authority from MDOT to keep the MPO committee informed so that obligation authority does not run out before all TwinCATS projects are obligated.
 Each year staff will produce a report on the status of projects in the TIP indicating when projects went over the estimate or produced bid savings.
 Staff will explore ways to report on the TIP projects that are easy to understand for MPO members and the public.
 This includes putting more information about projects on the SWMPC website using maps and photos to better visualize where projects are occurring and what type of work will be accomplished.

-Outcome Timeline Review of project update sheets Monthly Continued monitoring of projects in the FY 2017-2020 TIP Continuous Ensure that all transportation funding is spent wisely.
-Continuous Full utilization of bid savings Continuous Updating project data on the SWMPC website As Needed
+Outcome Timeline Monitor and report progress regarding implementation of Monthly projects in the TIP.
+Continued monitoring of projects in the FY 2017-2020 TIP Continuous Full utilization of bid savings Continuous Updating project data on the SWMPC website As Needed